WiFo-M$^2$: Empower Wireless Communications With Plug-and-Play Environment Sensing via Foundation Model: WiFo-M Framework: Sensing Processing, Feature Extraction, and Pre-training

 \subsection{Pre-training Strategy for WiFo-M$^2$: ContraSoM}

-This section presents the proposed ContraSoM pre-training strategy in detail, covering the modality-specific data-augmentation techniques together with the overall contrastive learning pipeline.
-By aligning multi-modal environment sensing and wireless channel in the latent space, ContraSoM essentially performs the SoM processing outlined in \cite{SoM}.
+This section presents the proposed ContraSoM pre-training strategy in detail, covering the modality-specific data-augmentation techniques together with the overall CL pipeline.
+By aligning multi-modal environment sensing and wireless channel in the latent space, ContraSoM essentially performs the SoM processing outlined in \cite{SoM}. {Note that the proposed ContraSoM pre-training strategy is inherently modality-agnostic, ensuring the high extensibility of the WiFo-M$^2$ framework.
+To incorporate additional sensing modalities such as Radar or GPS, one simply needs to integrate a corresponding modality-specific backbone for initial feature extraction, and subsequently align these features with the CSI using the same pipeline.}